-- 14.1 Federal, State, or Local laws, Rules, and Regulations: The Contractor shall, in performance of work under this contract, fully comply with all applicable federal, state, or local laws, rules, and regulations, including but not limited to the Montana Human Rights Act, the Civil Rights Act of 1964, the Age Discrimination Act of 1975, the Americans with Disabilities Act of 1990, and Section 504 of the Rehabilitation Act of 1973.
-The State may audit or request from the Contractor at any time a statement that it is fully compliant with all requirements of this Section. - 14.2 Contractor as Employer under the Patient Protection and Affordable Care Act and this Contract: The Contractor is the employer for the purpose of providing healthcare benefits and paying any applicable penalties, fees, and taxes under the Patient Protection and Affordable Care Act (PI 111-148, 124 Stat.
-119).
-The Contractor represents and warrants that all individuals who perform services for an agency of the State for the Contractor under this contract are without exception the Contractor's common law employees at all times and that the Contractor acknowledges that the Contractor has the responsibility and retains the obligation to direct and control its employees providing services under this contract for the term of this contract.
-The Contractor is responsible for providing healthcare benefits for its employees under the Patient Protection and Affordable Care Act. - 14.2.1 State Benefits Plans: The Contractor acknowledges and agrees that it, its agents or employees are not employees of the State and that its agents or employees have no nexus with the State to participate in any of the State's benefits plans or programs that the State offers its employees and maintains for its employees. - 14.2.2 Contractor-Provided Health Care Coverage: The Contractor shall, if required by the Patient Protection and Affordable Care Act, offer to all its agents or employees who perform services for the State under this contract for 30 or more hours a week and for employee's or agent's dependents under age 26 health care coverage under its health care plans.
-Such coverage must provide minimum essential coverage and minimum value and be affordable for purposes of the employer responsibility provisions under Internal Revenue Code §§ 4980H and otherwise satisfy the requirements of Code §§ 4980H if provided by the State.
-It shall be the Contractor's sole responsibility to determine applicability and compliance requirements that may apply to the Contractor under the Patient Protection and Affordable Care Act. - 14.2.3 Contractor Reporting Requirements: The Contractor acknowledges that if it is subject to any reporting requirements under Code §§ 6055 and 6066 that the Contractor will fully comply with any required reporting with respect to individuals who perform services for the State. - 14.3 Any partial or whole assignment, transfer, subletting, or subcontracting by Contractor subjects subcontractors to the same provisions of this Section, and it is the responsibility of the Contractor to ensure any agreement to assign, transfer, sublet, or subcontract binds any successor to this contract in whole or in part or binds any subcontractor to all the terms and conditions of this contract as if a party to the contract from inception. - 14.4 In accordance with 49-3-207, MCA, the Contractor agrees that the hiring of persons to perform this contract will be made on the basis of merit and qualifications and there will be no discrimination based upon race, color, religion, creed, political ideas, sex, age, marital status, physical or mental disability, or national origin of the persons performing this contract.
+14.1 Federal, State, or Local laws, Rules, and Regulations.
+Contractor shall, in performance of work under this contract, fully comply with all applicable federal, state, or local laws, rules, and regulations, including but not limited to, the Montana Human Rights Act, the Civil Rights Act of 1964, the Age Discrimination Act of 1975, the Americans with Disabilities Act of 1990, and Section 504 of the Rehabilitation Act of 1973.
+The State may audit or request from Contractor at any time a statement that it is fully compliant with all requirements of this Section.

+14.2 Contractor as Employer under the Patient Protection and Affordable Care Act and this Contract.
+The Contractor is the employer for the purpose of providing healthcare benefits and paying any applicable penalties, fees and taxes under the Patient Protection and Affordable Care Act [P.I.
+111-148, 124 Stat.
+119].
+Contractor represents and warrants that all individuals who perform services for an agency of the State for Contractor under this Contract are without exception Contractor's common law employees at all times and that Contractor acknowledges that Contractor has the responsibility and retains the obligation to direct and control its employees providing services under this Contract for the term of this Contract.
+Contractor is responsible for providing healthcare benefits for its employees under the Patient Protection and Affordable Care Act.

+14.2.1 State Benefits Plans.
+Contractor acknowledges and agrees that it, its agents or employees are not employees of the State and that its agents or employees have no nexus with the State to participate in any of the State's benefits plans or programs that the State offers its employees and maintains for its employees.

+14.2.2 Contractor Provided Health Care Coverage.
+Contractor shall, if required by the Patient Protection and Affordable Care Act, offer to all its agents or employees who perform services for the State under this contract for 30 or more hours a week and for employee's or agent's dependents under age 26 health care coverage under its health care plans.
+Such coverage must provide minimum essential coverage and minimum value and be affordable for purposes of the employer responsibility provisions under Section 4980H of the Code and otherwise satisfy the requirements of Code 4980H if provided by the State.
+It shall be contractor's sole responsibility to determine applicability and compliance requirements that may apply to Contractor under the Patient Protection and Affordable Care Act.

+- 14.2.3 Contractor Reporting Requirements.
+Contractor acknowledges that if it is subject to any reporting requirements under Code §§ 6055 and 6066 that Contractor will fully comply with any required reporting with respect to individuals who perform services for the State. - 14.3 Any partial or whole assignment, transfer or subletting or subcontracting by Contractor subjects subcontractors to the same provisions of this Section and it is the responsibility of the Contractor to ensure any agreement to assign, transfer, sublet or subcontract binds any successor to this Contract in whole or in part or binds any subcontractor to all the terms and conditions of this Contract as if a party to the Contract from inception. - 14.4 In accordance with 49-3-207, MCA, Contractor agrees that the hiring of persons to perform this contract will be made on the basis of merit and qualifications and there will be no discrimination based upon race, color, religion, creed, political ideas, sex, age, marital status, physical or mental disability, or national origin of the persons performing this contract.
-15. COMPLIANCE WITH DARK MONEY SPENDING DISCLOSURE REQUIREMENTS: N/A

-16. DISABILITY ACCOMMODATIONS
+15. DISABILITY ACCOMMODATIONS